tytydraco/yessleep/out/Passenger_29.md

 Amy looked at Roger as if he had caused this.

 "I apologize," Roger began.
-"But the First class amenities are reserved for the First Class passengers."
+"But the First Class amenities are reserved for the First Class passengers."
 He motioned to the back.
 "Please," he asked of her.

 The woman turned towards the back for the first time since she had been moved, and her lip trembled.
 She scared me because I didn't expect her to start yelling.
 "Stop!
 Stop staring at me!"